proofzero/rollupid/eth/invite/README.md

 See the balance in an account: `npx hardhat account:balance --account 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`

+## Wallet Accounts

+There are two named wallet accounts in `secret.ts` (retrieve this from secret storage):

+* `owner` -- the wallet that deploys and owns the smart contract.
+* `operator` -- the wallet that awards invitations (ie, "operates" the smart contract).

 ## Local Workflow

 With the local node running (`npx hardhat node`), try to get some invitation information: